 On this page, you find an overview over asylum procedures in Switzerland.
 Additionally, the Swiss Refugee Council has published a more detailed overview of the Swiss Asylum system (only French) here.
 Or for much more detail, consult the AIDA Country report on Switzerland, link.

 State Offices: In Switzerland, asylum applications are processed and decided by the federal government through the State Secretary for Migration (SEM).
 In the first 140 days of your asylum procedure housing is organized by the SEM, however, afterwards, housing is organized by a Cantonal Migration Office.
-If you receive a negative asylum decision, the deportation to your country of origin enforced by the police.
+If you receive a negative asylum decision, the deportation to your country of origin will be enforced by the police, which is also organized regionally, in the so-called cantons.
 Negative decisions can be appealed at the Federal Administrative Court (FAC, BVGer) in St. Gallen.

 Asylum procedures in Switzerland are divided into three phases: the preparatory phase, the national asylum procedural or Dublin procedural phase and the extended procedural phase

 The core principle of the Convention on Refugees is that every person has the right to seek protection from persecution and ask for asylum in all signatory states.
 Every request has to be considered on an individual basis.
-In Switzerland, policemen and border guards have the duty to take notice of your request and organize your transfer to one of national asylum centres (for the asylum requests at the international airports in Geneva and Zurich – see further down).
-At the moment, some of these are still temporary and their exact location will change.
+In Switzerland, policemen and border guards have the duty to take notice of your request and organize your transfer to one of federal asylum centres (for the asylum requests at the international airports in Geneva and Zurich – see further down).
 Your asylum claim will be processed directly in these camps and you will stay at the camp for a maximum of 140 days.
 You can also claim asylum directly at one of these centers.

 Pay attention: It is advised to very much insist to the police or border guards that you want to claim asylum.
 Otherwise, they can push you back to the country you are coming from following bilateral agreements Switzerland has with all its neighbouring and a lot of other countries!
 There are multiple reports that the police and border guards at land borders also push back to neighbouring countries, in particular Italy, even if someone clearly states that they want to claim asylum.
 Should this happen to you, we advise you to seek legal help.

-If you claim asylum in Switzerland, you will be allocated to one of the 6 regional federal asylum centres (does not have to be the one where you claimed asylum).
+If you claim asylum in Switzerland, you will be allocated to a federal asylum centre (does not have to be the one where you claimed asylum).
 The whole of the preparatory phase takes place here.
 It takes a maximum of 21 days.
 The preparatory phase is meant to establish your identity, flight route as well as country of origin.

 You will have to give your personal details, fingerprints and other biometric data.
 You will have to hand in evidence on your flight route as well as identity documents.
 You will also meet your free legal counsel who will inform you about the asylum procedure and discuss your case.
 In every center there is also further counselling service available where you can ask questions – however often this is not the case.